-2. Into the existing water, pour in one 480ml (16 oz.) bottle of Purge.
-You may use Purge in your existing water, regardless of how old the water is or what chemicals have been used in the past.
+2. Into the existing water, pour in one 480ml (16 oz.) bottle of Rapid Purge.
+You may use Rapid Purge in your existing water, regardless of how old the water is or what chemicals have been used in the past.

-3. Let the spa, with water at least 32 degrees C (90°F), circulate for a minimum of 8 hours per day for five days.
+3. Let the spa, with water at least 32 degrees C (90°F), circulate for a minimum of 8 hours.

-4. After five days, turn off the electrical power to the spa, drain the water, and flush the spa with fresh water.
+4. Then, turn off the electrical power to the spa, drain the water, and flush the spa with fresh water.
 Put a hose in the filter area and fill the tub up to the foot-well area, then drain and clean the well.
 This will aid in completely flushing contaminants from your spa.

 5. Clean and rinse both sides of the cover and head rests.
 You can use some Spa Solution® mixed with warm water, or household bleach with warm water.

 If the cover has any breaks or tears, we recommend it be replaced.
 Flush the inside of the cover with your garden hose.
 The inside of covers have been known to harbor molds, mildews and bacteria all of which drip from condensation through the cover back into the spa water.

-6. Put clean or new filter(s) back in, and refill your spa using a garden hose Pre-Filter.
+6. Put clean or new filter(s) back in, and refill your spa using our garden hose Pre-Filter.
 Turn power on.

-7. Add recommended amount of Spa Chlorine Granules.
+7. Add recommended amount of our Spa Chlorine Granules, or similar product.

 9. After temperature reaches 32 degrees C (90°F) or above, add Spa Solution® (1-full bottle for spas up to 500 gallons or 2000 litres).
-You don’t need to check your pH on a regular basis because Spa Solution will maintain pH at normal levels automatically.
+You don’t need to check your pH on a regular basis because Spa Solution will maintain and lock the pH automatically.

 10. Run pumps on high with all jets open for 5-minutes & enjoy.